projectsveltos/sveltos/docs/use_cases/clusterAPI/use_case_azure.md

 ## Step 1: Install CAPI on the Management Cluster

 For this demonstration, a Kind cluster is used.
-Let us begin by deploying CAPI using the AWS Infrastructure Provider.
+Let us begin by deploying CAPI using the Azure Infrastructure Provider.

 ### Azure Cloud credentials